johndbritton/mechanicalmooc/README.md

   g.save
 end
 ```
+# Emailing Users

+Each `Group` has a numeric id.
+Mailing list addresses are in the format python-`group.id`@mechanicalmooc.org.
+The group name and domain are currently hard-coded but can easily be extracted into environment varaibles for re-use.
+Only list members can post.
+To get around this `the-machine@mechanicalmooc.org` is added to every list.
+To send as the machine, just send an email from that address.
 # License

 The Mechanical MOOC is available under the MIT License.
 Check out [LICENSE](/LICENSE) for more info.